 Gemma 3 earns its spot as a top-tier local model family.
 The 4B variant delivers a rare combination: vision support, 128K context, strong benchmarks, and 3.3GB memory footprint.
 That's a lot of capability in a small package.

-Start with ollama pull gemma3:4b and run it for a week as your daily driver.
-If you hit quality ceilings on complex reasoning tasks, step up to 12B.
-If you need peak performance for production workloads, the 27B is competitive with models twice its parameter count.
+Start with ollama pull gemma3:4b (or the newer ollama pull gemma4:e4b) and run it for a week as your daily driver.
+If you hit quality ceilings on complex reasoning tasks, step up to a 12B model.
+If you need peak performance for production workloads, Gemma 3 27B -- or Gemma 4's 26B MoE / 31B dense -- stays competitive with models twice its parameter count.
+For brand-new setups, Gemma 4 is the better starting point: it adds audio/video input and the more permissive Apache 2.0 license.

 The model weights and technical documentation are available on Google's Gemma page and the Google organization on HuggingFace.